BaDxKaRMa/.dotfiles/README.md

 git init --bare $HOME/.dotfiles
 ```

 Next, I added an alias that I use for this repo.
 This is the special sauce of this setup.
 When calling my dotfiles git, I will now use `dot`.
+This needs to be added to your profile somewhere (like a `.zshrc` file.)

 ```
 alias dot='/usr/local/bin/git --git-dir=$HOME/.dotfiles/ --work-tree=$HOME'